 Second Lieutenant Walter “Joe” Marm, Jr., led an attack against a heavily fortified enemy force on November 14, 1965, personally knocking out several positions in the Ia Drang Valley, South Vietnam.
 He was presented with the Medal of Honor on December 19, 1966, and three years later volunteered for a second tour of duty in Vietnam.
 Hear Walter’s story

 Joseph Galloway was a civilian reporter at the Battle of Ia Drang.
 He co-authored the book We Were Soldiers Once… And Young with Hal Moore.
-Galloway was the only civilian to be awarded the Bronze Star in the Vietnam War.
-He was awarded the medal for helping to rescue wounded soldiers during the battle.
+Although he was a civilian, Galloway was awarded the Bronze Star medal for helping to rescue wounded soldiers during the battle.

 “He completed 22 flights”: Rescuing Wounded in Ia Drang Valley from 2015: https://vvmf.wordpress.com/2015/11/07/he-spent-14-hours-in-the-air-rescuing-wounded-in-the-ia-drang-valley/